MicrosoftDocs/fabric-docs/docs/security/experience-specific-guidance.md

 ## Data Factory

-Data Factory items from the primary region remain unavailable to customers and the settings and configuration in data pipelines or dataflow gen2s will not be replicated to the secondary region.
+Data Factory items from the primary region remain unavailable to customers and the settings and configuration in data pipelines or dataflow gen2s won't be replicated to the secondary region.
 To achieve disaster recovery in the event of a whole region failure, you'll need to recreate your Data Integration items in another workspace from a different region.
 The following sections outline the details.

 ### Dataflows Gen2